Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 ## Precedence

-A plugin will always be run once and only once per request.
-But the configuration with which it will run depends on the entities it has been configured for.
+A single plugin instance always runs _once_ per request.
+The configuration with which it runs depends on the entities it has been configured for.
-Plugins can be configured for various entities, combination of entities, or even globally.
-This is useful, for example, when you wish to configure a plugin a certain way for most requests, but make _authenticated requests_ behave slightly differently.
+Plugins can be configured for various entities, combinations of entities, or even globally.
+This is useful, for example, when you want to configure a plugin a certain way for most requests, but make _authenticated requests_ behave slightly differently.

-Therefore, there exists an order of precedence for running a plugin when it has been applied to different entities with different configurations.
+Therefore, there is an order of precedence for running a plugin when it has been applied to different entities with different configurations.
 The rule of thumb is: the more specific a plugin is with regards to how many entities it has been configured on, the higher its priority.